How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 3. Quality Sleep

 Sleep deprivation makes thought identification worse by impairing your prefrontal cortex’s regulatory functions.
-When you’re tired, you have less cognitive resources to maintain distance from negative thoughts.
+When you’re tired, you have fewer cognitive resources to maintain distance from negative thoughts.
 Prioritize seven to nine hours nightly.

 4. Balanced Nutrition